-Starting with Phonics in Reception, children are taught in a practical way, to sound out, write and blend.
-(There is a break down of the teaching of Phonics on the website; please see for further details.)
-This is applied though speaking activities, matching games and from Year 1 onwards in the form of daily Guided Reading sessions.
-In Reception our children read with an adult twice a week to build on these Phonics skills and begin to develop an understanding of the texts by questions character's motives, feelings and predicting parts of the story.
+Starting with Phonics in Reception, children are taught in a practical way to sound out, write and blend.
+(There is a breakdown of the teaching of Phonics on the website; please see here for further details).
+This is applied though speaking activities, matching games and from Year 1 onwards in the form of weekly Guided Reading sessions.

 In addition to Guided Reading and comprehension sessions, reading is interwoven into our creative curriculum through all of our subjects.
 We believe this approach broadens children's understanding of the English language and widens their vocabulary.
 We have a rich library, exciting books corners and an excellent provision of books for children to take home.
-In Reception - Yr 4 all children’s books are changed twice a week and in Yr 5/6 the children take on this responsibility themselves, where appropriate.
+In Reception, reading books are changed three times a week.
+In years 1 - 6, children’s books are changed twice a week.

 Holiday and term time reading and writing challenges and competitions, are regularly sent home for the children to enter and we have had a number of successful competition winners over the last few years.
 We are lucky to have great links with ABC Reader and local schools within the community.
 We have a number of volunteers and pupils visiting the school on a weekly basis to read with individual children 1:1.